TheGrayDot/mpqcli/README.md

 ## Overview

 **This is a command line tool, designed for automation**.
+For example:

-For example, run one command to create an MPQ archive from a directory of files or run one command to search and extract files from an MPQ archive.
-If you require an MPQ tool with a graphical interface (GUI) - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).
+- Run one command to create an MPQ archive from a directory of files
+- Run one command to list all files in an MPQ archive
+- Run one command to search and extract files from an MPQ archive

-**This project is for original World of Warcraft MPQ archives**.
-This means is has been primarily authored for MPQ files used in the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
+**This project is for primarily for older World of Warcraft MPQ archives**.
+This means is has been primarily authored for MPQ files versions 1 and 2, which includes the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
 It has only been tested on WoW MPQ archives/patches which use MPQ versions 1 or 2.
 No testing has been performed on other MPQ versions or archives from other games.
+The tool will most likely work, as the underlying Stormlib library supports these other versions.

+If you require an MPQ tool with a graphical interface (GUI) and explicit support for more MPQ archive versions - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).

 ## Download

 ### Precompiled Binaries

 Check the [latest release with binaries](https://github.com/TheGrayDot/mpqcli/releases).

+### Latest Precompiled Binary on Linux

 Download latest release on Linux: